 Best things to do at the Sydney Mardi Gras – What to do during Mardi Gras in Sydney

-From Friday, 17th February to Sunday, 5th March 2017 it’s Mardi Gras in Sydney.
-The Mardi Gras parade is on the 4th March.
+From Tuesday, 6th February to Sunday, 4th March it’s Mardi Gras in Sydney.
+The Mardi Gras parade is on the 3rd March.
 Are you going to see or take part in the largest parade and celebration of its kind in the world?
-What to do?
-How do you get the most out of the Sydney Mardi Gras?

 Fair Day – Victoria Park Camperdown